Kris-Syevens/About/README.md

  /Portfolio - This is the hosted site for my Developmental-Project-Portfolio repo.

  /Huddle - This is the hosted site for my Developmental-Project-Huddle repo.

+ /Testimonial - This is the hosted site for my Developmental-Project-Testimonial repo.